Home » Budapest » Danube River Cruise tickets

 Danube Dinner Cruise and Folk Show

-This Daube Dinner cruise is a combination of three things – fantastic sights of Budapest, a yummy 3-course dinner, and a live gipsy folk show.
+This Daube Dinner cruise combines the fantastic sights of Budapest, a yummy 3-course dinner, and a live gypsy folk show.

 The onboard chef handles vegetarian dishes and special dietary requirements if requested.